kate-orlova/azure-logs-tricks/README.md

    * get the amount of requests from the top 10 countries;
    * get the request count trend within a custom time range;
    * get the response time trend within a custom time range;
+   * get the failed requests and calculate a number of impacted users within a custom time range;
 * **pageViews**
    * get top 10 slowest pages within a custom time range in table / chart view;
    * get the page views trend within a custom time range;